harrisonlab/Metabarcoding_projects/statistical analysis.md

 ```
 I may update this to accept a phlyoseq object rather than DESeq and do the size factor calculations internally
 #### taxa graphs
-Produces a ggplot2 bar chart of taxa counts
+plotTaxa produces a ggplot2 bar chart of taxa counts
 It takes the following options:

 1. obj (phyloseq - required) must is a phyloseq object which must include taxonomy and sample data